‘This Is Us’ Season 2 Renewed By NBC: No Spoilers, But Katie Couric Cameo Expected

 Also astonishing is that Fox gave This Is Us away and it was picked up by NBC, according to Ad Week.
 Around January 11, Fox’s co-CEO, Gary Newman, told reporters at the Television Critics Association’s winter press tour that This Is Us was given up to NBC because, “we just felt that tonally, it was a show that seemed consistent with [NBC’s] Parenthood and Friday Night Lights…”

 According to Broadway World, success with shows like This Is Us and The Voice place NBC above Fox in the ratings.
-Overall, This Is Us is the number four entertainment series on television for the demographic of 18 to 49-year-olds, and is also number five in total viewers compared to other television shows currently on the air.
+Overall, This Is Us is the No. 4 entertainment series on television for the demographic of 18 to 49-year-olds, and is also number five in total viewers compared to other television shows currently on the air.

 This Is Us airs each week on Tuesdays on NBC at 8 p.m.
 Central Time and 9 p.m.
 Eastern Standard Time.